Guy Debord: Films

 Complete Cinematic Works (AK Press, 2003, translated and edited by Ken Knabb) includes the scripts for all six of Debord's films, along with related documents and extensive annotations.

 Legacy

 On 29 January 2009, fifteen years after his death, Christine Albanel, Minister of Culture, classified the archive of his works as a "national treasure" in response to a sale request by Yale University.
 The Ministry declared that "he has been one of the most important contemporary thinkers, with a capital place in history of ideas from the second half of the twentieth century."
-Similarly, Debord once called his book, The Society of the Spectacle, "the most important book of the twentieth century".
+Similarly, Debord once called The Society of the Spectacle "the most important book of the twentieth century".
 He continues to be a canonical and controversial figure particularly among European scholars of radical politics and modern art.

+In a critical appraisal written after Debord's death, Régis Debray characterized his work as derivative of Ludwig Feuerbach (asking, for example, "Had nothing, then, taken place in history and philosophy between 1841 and 1967?") and essentialist, "rest[ing] on the idea of a generic nature, of man's pre-existent essence."
+For Debray, Debord's emancipatory vision is abstract and ahistorical: "It disclaims political mediation as a structuring instantiation of collective existence, along with technical mediation as a structuring instantiation of the hominization process.
+Nor does our author ever speak the language of technology or politics: such silence is typical of the moralist in all ages and climes.
+He fulminates from afar without taking a look up close."